-Yes, anything that has been posted online is widely considered “previously published.”
-Anything you don’t wish to be considered published should be removed from your website.
+Yes, anything that has been posted as a blog or on a website is widely considered “previously published.”

 If I have published a poem on my website, am I considered a “published writer”?

-For the purposes of our contest, you would not be considered published because you have posted a poem on your website.
-However, if the poem you are entering in the contest has been published on your blog, that poem would be considered published since blogs by their definition are published.
+Yes, if the poem you are entering in the contest has been published on your website, that poem would be considered published.

 If I have published short stories, am I still eligible to enter the unpublished novel category?

 Yes, you may submit your novel in the unpublished category if you have not previously published in that particular category.
 Our rules state that contestants can’t have been published in the category they are entering.

 Do you accept e-books in the contest?
 If so, do you need printed copies, or may I email you the novel from one of the online retailers?

 Yes, books published for the first time during 2013 are welcome and must be submitted in one of the following ways:

 1) A Kindle, ePub, and .doc version to make sure that any judge can read it on their e-reader or computer, OR